zvxzdx/runeforge-wiki-ru/specific-guide/animation/animation-repathing.md

 ![image_2024-11-14_034438953.png](/user-pictures/nyht/image_2024-11-14_034438953.png)

-Lastly, update the animation paths within each `AtomicClipData {}` section.
+also, update the animation paths within each `AtomicClipData {}` section.
 This step involves repathing all individual animation references to point to your custom animations.
 By doing this, you ensure that each animation clip is correctly linked to your modded files, preventing conflicts with other skins and keeping the animations specific to your custom skin.

 ![image_2024-11-14_040854007.png](/user-pictures/nyht/image_2024-11-14_040854007.png)